 Why Prague is one of the best Digital Nomad Destinations in the world

-Prague truly is one the best cities in the world for Digital Nomads.
-I should know as I've been coming here for 19 years and have lived here 4 times.
+Prague truly is one of the best cities in the world for Digital Nomads.
+I should know as I've been coming here for 22 years and have lived here 4 times.
 Prague was recently voted second in a list of “Best Digital Nomad Destinations in the World” on Nomad List, only behind Budapest.
 In general, the wifi in Prague is very fast.
 The ISP company UPC is currently rolling out fibre optic broadband offering speeds of up to 200mbsp.
 There is wifi in every bar, restaurant and cafe in Prague.
 They even have pretty good wifi on the trams and there is talk of them putting it on the metro.
+There are countless awesome things to do in Prague.

 My Favourite Cafes To Work From

-Prague has cafes to suit every taste from the new hip cafes to the old more bohemian style cafes.
-There are of course the big brand cafes such as Starbucks and Costa Cafe but those two in particular have never embraced digital nomads.
-The 4 listed cafes below all have high speed wifi and multiple power points.
+Prague has cafes to suit every taste from the new hip cafes to the old more bohemian-style cafes.
+There are of course big-brand cafes such as Starbucks and Costa Cafe but those two, in particular, have never embraced digital nomads.
+The 4 listed cafes below all have high-speed wifi and multiple power points.
 I have a speed test of the below cafes.

 This cafe is reminiscent of a Parsian Cafe from the 1920s.
 It's a hidden gem that everyone knows about.
 If we're not there by 10 am, you may not get a good seat.
 I can assure that all the staff speak very good English.
 They have no English menu but any of the waitresses will translate for it for you.
 Here a latte is 40 CZK, a coke 26 CZK and a beer 33 CZK.